MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Meter.md

 ### <a href=#metermultiplier name="metermultiplier">metermultiplier</a>

-Some meters that read only a fraction of each kilowatt\x2dhour (kWh) might be configured with a multiplier parameter that should be applied to the raw reported measurements.
+Some meters that read only a fraction of each kilowatt-hour (kWh) might be configured with a multiplier parameter that should be applied to the raw reported measurements.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/Meter (this entity)

 #### Properties